cognimbus/nimbus.docs/docs/source/local-agent.rst

 * Run /bin/nimbusd as a daemon using chron or as a service in your Linux

-Linux Desktop app for local connectivity
+Desktop app for local connectivity
 -------------------------------------------------

 .. _`Nimbus`: index.md